gruns/icecream/README.md

 Have you ever used `print()` to determine which parts of your program are executed, and in which order they're executed?
-For example, if you've ever added prints statements to debug code like
+For example, if you've ever added print statements to debug code like

 ```python
 def foo():